 You may be exhausted from with the pressures you face.
 An extended spiritual retreat will help you rest your body and restore your sanity.
 As you are reminded of “to-do’s” back home, write them down and set it aside.
 You’ll get to that list when you return from your retreat.

 So what do you do?
 It’s very simple.
 Take your Bible and read.
 Maybe it’s an Old Testament book, such as one of the Minor Prophets you’ve never really studied.
 Take your time and ponder what you read.
 See what you can learn about God and how that impacts you, write things down in a notebook, then pray about those things.
 Open your heart and spend some unhurried time bringing them to the Lord.
 If you do these simple things, you will be amazed how you will be impacted by the solitude and silence, spending extended time with the One who promises to be there with you.

 I have wept, I have laughed, I have sung, I have danced (with no one looking, fortunately for them!).
 I have even “had it out” with the Lord (think of Job).
 The Word says He hears me and then uses His word to minister to my mind and heart and soul.

 My summer spiritual retreat is coming up soon.
 The motel is reserved, the money is set aside, and I am praying about what my focus will be this time.
 I already know it will be a time of restoring my mind and refreshing my soul.
 Truly, I will once again experience the power of personal retreat.
 When will you set aside an hour or a day to take yours?

 “For God alone, O my soul, wait in silence, for my hope is from him.”

 Chris is a graduate of Trinity Evangelical Divinity School, Deerfield, IL (M.Div.) and has served as a pastor in churches in the Midwest.
-Chris and his wife Marty have been married for over 30 years.
+Chris and his wife Marty have been married for over 37 years.
 Chris currently teaches the Fundamentals of the Faith class and serves in the Prayer Ministry here at Faith Bible Church.